mikepqr/algorithms/0/exercises.md

 ## 0.4

+See fib3 in fib.py for an implementation of this algorithm and exponentiation by squaring.

 ### a

 AB = C. If A, B and C are R^(2x2) then to form an element in C requires two